-Title DL 7.3 Report on key priorities for future EU security research
+Title DL 7.3 Report on future priorities for Horizon Europe security research

-Last modification 6 November 2017
+Last modification 1 November 2018

 State Final

-Version 1.3
+Version 1.4

 Leading Partner UABDN

 Other Participant Partners UBRIS

 Authors Michael E. Smith, Ana E. Juncos

-Audience ⊠Public □Restricted □Internal
+Audience ☑ Public☐ Restricted☐ Internal

-Abstract This paper is intended to offer suggestions about future priorities in the realm of EU security research themes under the Horizon 2020 programme.
-In this manner, the paper also contributes to a major theme of the Horizon 2020 'Secure Societies' programme: supporting the EU's external security policies through conflict prevention and peacebuilding activities, with a central focus on civilian capabilities.
-The content is derived from three main sources: findings from the EU-CIVCAP project, findings from related EU research projects under Horizon 2020 in recent years, and academic research on topics associated with security in general and conflict prevention and peacebuilding in particular.
+Abstract This paper is intended to offer suggestions about future priorities in the realm of EU security research themes under the current EU research and innovation programme (Horizon 2020), as well as the future Horizon Europe programme.
+In this manner, the paper also contributes to a major theme of the current 'Secure Societies' programme: supporting the EU's external security policies through conflict prevention and peacebuilding activities, with a central focus on civilian capabilities.
+The content is derived from three main sources: findings from the EU-CIVCAP project, findings from related EU research projects under FP7 and Horizon 2020 in recent years, and academic research on topics associated with security in general and conflict prevention and peacebuilding in particular.

-Keywords Lessons identified Secure societies Horizon 2020 Conflict prevention Peacebuilding
+Keywords Lessons identified Secure societies EU Research and Innovation Programme Conflict prevention Peacebuilding